white1033/white1033-vimrc/README.md

 sh <(wget --no-check-certificate https://github.com/white1033/white1033-vimrc/raw/master/utils/install.sh -O -)
 ```

-After this vimrc configuration is installed, enter Vim and run `:PlugInstall` command will automatic install all plugins for you.
+After this vimrc configuration is installed, enter Vim and run `:PlugInstall` command will automatic install all plug-ins for you.

 # Upgrade
-You can upgrade this vonfiguration via `git pull`.
+You can upgrade this configuration via `git pull`.
 For example
 ```
 cd ~/.vim
 git pull